Shady Business is a comedy which has played with great critical success in Britain, America, Germany, Poland, and various other countries.

 - DOZER (his side-kick)

-- HARRY THE HAMMER (a loan shark)
+- HARRY THE SPANNER (a loan shark)

 The main living room of a smart London studio apartment.
 The furnishings and personal belongings are feminine, frilly and rather gaudy, in contrast to the sophisticated architecture.